 If the case involves a serious accident, it is usually best not to face the hearing alone.
 A lawyer can appear on your behalf, challenge evidence, or request a continuance to prepare your defense.

-Possible Penalties After a Serious Accident
+What Penalties Could You Face After a Serious Accident?

 Penalties in Los Angeles traffic court depend on the type of violation and its impact.
 Some cases end with fines or traffic school, while others can lead to long-term consequences.